 Our first stop on this Norwegian Escape Photo Tour is Deck 20, home to the top most sun deck, found forward on the ship.
-Plenty of deck chairs can be found here early in the morning, but on sunny days they do fill up quickly.
+Plenty of deck chairs can be found here early in the morning, but they do fill up quickly on sunny days.

 Also forward on the port side of the ship is another public sun deck, complete with the Sundeck Bar.

-For those who are looking for some privacy, you can purchase a $99 weekly pass to the Vibe Beach Club, including private deck chairs and umbrellas, a private bar, and a hot tub.
-For this Norwegian Escape Photo Tour, we got a glimpse of this secluded area.
+For those who are looking for some privacy, you can purchase a weekly pass to the Vibe Beach Club, which includes private deck chairs and umbrellas, a private bar, and a hot tub.

 For even more luxury, we also got a peek at the Haven Sun Deck, located forward on the starboard side.
 This area is available to guests staying in the Haven Suites only.